cerner/fhir.cerner.com/content/millennium/r4/clinical/medications/medication-request.md

 * When searching with the `_revinclude` parameter:
   * It can be provided once with the `Provenance:target` value.
 Example: `_revinclude=Provenance:target`
   * It can be provided with the `_id` or `patient` parameter.
 Example: `_id=74771957,4732066&_revinclude=Provenance:target`

-  * If it is provided in a request to the closed endpoint, the OAuth2 token must include the scope corresponding to the Authorization Type, such as `user/Provenance.read`, `patient/Provenance.read`, or `system/Provenance.read`
+* When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the scope corresponding to the Authorization Type, such as `user/Provenance.read`, `patient/Provenance.read` or `system/Provenance.read`.

 ### Headers